flobro/flobro-chrome-app/CONTRIBUTING.md

 There are a few other repositories you might want to familiarize yourself with:

-* **Flobro.app website** which contains the source code for the website, including the documentation, located at <https://github.com/flobro/flobro.app>
+* **Flobro website** which contains the source code for the website, including the documentation, located at <https://github.com/flobro/flobro-website>

 Browsing through these repositories should provide some insight into how the Flobro open source project is managed.

 ## Helping with Documentation

-The Flobro documentation is hosted as part of the Flobro website repository at <https://github.com/flobro/flobro.app>.
+The Flobro documentation is hosted as part of the Flobro website repository at <https://github.com/flobro/flobro-website>.
 The website itself is located at <https://flobro.app/> and it is built using [Docusaurus](https://docusaurus.io/).
 If there's anything you'd like to change in the docs, you can get started by clicking on the "Edit" button located on the upper right of most pages in the website.

 If you are adding new functionality or introducing a change in behavior, we will ask you to update the documentation to reflect your changes.